meshery/meshery/docs/pages/reference/meshync-crd-reference.md

 layout: default
 title: Meshery Operator CRD Reference
 abstract: "Details for the Custom Resource Definitions included in Meshery Operator and used by it's custom controllers."
-permalink: reference/meshync-crd
+permalink: reference/meshery-operator-crds
 redirect_from: reference/
 type: Reference
 language: en
 ---

-Included in Meshery Operator are a couple of Kubernetes Custom Resource Definitions (CRDs) and a ConfigMap.
+Included in [Meshery Operator]({{site.baseurl}}/concepts/architecture/operator) are a couple of Kubernetes Custom Resource Definitions (CRDs) and a ConfigMap.

 ## Broker CRD

-The Broker CRD is used as a configuration tool for the [Broker](https://docs.meshery.io/concepts/architecture/broker).
-The CRD is used to control the replica count for Broker instances, [Broker](https://docs.meshery.io/concepts/architecture/broker) configuration and the resources that Broker watches and listens to in a cluster.
+The CRD is used to control the replica count for Broker instances, [Broker]({{site.baseurl}}/concepts/architecture/broker) configuration and the resources that Broker watches and listens to in a cluster.

 ## YAML synopsis